Risks Of Money Market Accounts

 Risk & Causes

-One significant hazardous market account (MMA) feature is its variable interest rates, which are subject to change in response to banking regulations, market conditions, and economic downturns.
+One significant feature of hazardous market accounts (MMAs) is their variable interest rates, which are subject to change in response to banking regulations, market conditions, and economic downturns.

 Economic downturns, lower demand for short-term investments, and banking policies can also cause rate drops, making MMAs less reliable than fixed-rate investments for consistent returns.